omeka/classic-enduser/docs/Plugins/PBCore.md

 ### Adding Item File Metadata

-In addition to the item metadata, PBCore offers additional instantiation metdata fields for the item files.
+In addition to the item metadata, PBCore offers additional instantiation metadata fields for the item files.

 To access the instantiation fields, first add your file to the item and save.
 Once your file is attached to an item, you can edit the file metadata by clicking on "Files" from the top item menu and then "Edit" to the right of the desired file.